Recognize and Treat the Flu Promptly With an Antiviral*

 the differences between the flu, the common cold, and COVID-19.

-Symptoms of the flu can be quite similar to and/or overlap with the
+Some symptoms of the flu can be quite similar to and/or overlap

 When there is a clinical diagnosis of flu or suspected flu, the CDC

 at high risk for developing complications—with an antiviral flu